German Reading Practice: 20 Resources for Beginners

 German News in Simple Language

-This service is designed for people with language difficulties, making it ideal for anyone wanting to learn German online.
-You can build upon your knowledge of current affairs within Germany and expand on your knowledge of the language, at a level that’s suitable for beginners.
+The service is designed for people with language difficulties, making it ideal for anyone wanting to learn German online.
+You can get up to speed on current affairs within Germany and expand your knowledge of the language at a level that’s suitable for beginners.

 Germany’s Most Widely Circulated Magazine